BURG SIMPSON ANSWERS YOUR QUESTIONS ABOUT MEDICAL MALPRACTICE CLAIMS

-Instead of helping you get better, medical treatment has left you or a loved one seriously injured.
-You now have to ask yourself a few questions:
+If instead of helping you, the medical treatment you received has left you or a loved one seriously injured, you now have to ask yourself several questions:

 Medical mistakes are the third-leading cause of death in the United States, trailing only heart disease and cancer.
-Medical malpractice cases are complex, costly, and incredibly time consuming.
-Because the evidence required to prove malpractice is complicated by nature, you’re going to need both legal and medical experts to testify.
-Burg Simpson’s experienced Colorado medical malpractice lawyers have assembled a professional medical malpractice team, staffed with our own nursing professionals, as well as outside medical experts, to review the facts of your medical malpractice case.
-Get in touch with us as soon as possible by filling out our convenient FREE Case Evaluation form, or call us right away at 720-792-5595, to find out how we can help.
+Medical malpractice cases are complex, costly, and incredibly time-consuming.
+Because the evidence required to prove malpractice is complicated by nature, you are going to need the testimony of both legal and medical experts.
+Burg Simpson’s experienced medical malpractice attorneys have assembled a professional team of medical injury lawyers in Denver to review the facts of your medical malpractice case.
+Contact Burg Simpson as soon as possible by filling out our convenient FREE Case Evaluation form, or call us right away at 720-644-0900, to find out how we can help you now.

 - ANESTHESIA ERRORS »